Why do a Pre-Season Check on your Irrigation?

 Get in before the Summer rush

-Scheduling an irrigation professional to check over your system in Spring (Sept-Oct-Nov) can reduce the likelihood of having to potentially join the queue and wait for someone to fix your system when you discover a fault on your own first start up in November-December.
-In the heart of Summer, your parks and gardens can’t afford to be waiting 1-2 weeks for an irrigation fault to be rectified.
+Scheduling an irrigation professional to check over your system in Spring (Sept-Oct-Nov) including pump repairs, can reduce the likelihood of having to potentially join the queue and wait for someone to fix your system when you discover a fault on your own first start up in November-December.
+In the heart of Summer, your parks and gardens can’t afford to be waiting 1-2 weeks for an irrigation fault to be rectified, or a pump repair.
 This can often lead to the death of turf and plants.

 And don’t forget, it’s much cheaper to rectify an issue early, than it is to fix a system that is broken.